JobtechSwe/sokannonser-api/GETTINGSTARTED.md

 "work_experiences": []

-"concept_id": stable ID for label
+## Examples

-"label": the name of a experience
+"label": The name of a experience

-"weight": weights for must_have are normally 10
+"weight": Weights for must_have are normally 10

-"legacy_ams_taxonomy_id": legacy id for label
+"legacy_ams_taxonomy_id": Legacy id for label

-"publication_date": when the ad was published
+"publication_date": When was the ad published

-"last_publication_date": when the ad will be unpublished
+"last_publication_date": When the ad will be unpublished

-"removed": boolean if the add unpublished or not, which can occur before the last publication date
+"removed": Boolean if the add unpublished or not which can occur before the last publication date

-"removed_date": when was the add removed
+"removed_date": When was the add removed

-"source_type": where did the add come from
+"source_type": Where did the add come from

-"timestamp": this timestamps is mostly for troubleshooting
+"timestamp": This timestamps is mostly for troubleshooting

 ## Examples

 #### Searching for a particular job title
 The easiest way to get the adds that contain a specific word like a jobtitle is to use a free text query (q) with the _Open-Search_ endpoint.
 This will give you ads with the specified word in either headline, ad description or place of work.